A guide to understanding the ins and outs of gingivitis and gum disease, and a few easy at-home tricks to help manage and prevent them from spreading

 If you’re looking for quality dental care in San Diego, Dental Express is your one-stop for a clean, healthy smile.
 Even though we emphasize proactive care to help prevent gum disease, we’re always prepared to treat it when it develops.

-We offer both surgical and nonsurgical solutions for periodontal disease, including periodontal cleanings, antibiotics, tooth extractions, gum surgery, and scaling and root planning.
+We offer both surgical and nonsurgical solutions for periodontal disease, including periodontal cleanings, antibiotics, tooth extractions, gum surgery, and scaling and root planing.

 Give us a call to learn more about the periodontal dentistry services we offer and schedule an appointment today at any of our locations in San Diego, CA.